bekk/bekk-christmas/post/react/suspense-part-2.md

 };
 ```

 The first thing we notice is the resource.
-I do will not go into what this is so for all intents and purposes, let’s call it a cache.
-When read() is called it will return the value or, if the value does not exist, it will fetch the data.
+I will not go into what this is so for all intents and purposes, let’s call it a cache.
+When read() is called it will return the data or, if the data does not exist, it will fetch the data.

-React goes down the component tree.
+React goes down the tree to render components.
 When React tries to render WishList, which is wrapped in a suspense component, WishList will suspend as the data is not yet fetched.
 React then skips WishList and try to render other components in the tree until there is nothing left to try.
-In our example, this means that the request for WishList data and the request for GiftTable data will go in parallel instead for a sequence.
-As our components are suspended React will find the closest suspense component above it in the tree and show the fallback component as it waits for the data.
+In our example, this means that the requests for WishList data and GiftTable data will go in parallel instead of a sequence as it would have done without Suspense.
+As our components are suspended React will find the closest suspense component above it in the tree and show the fallback as it waits for the data.

 ## Percieved performance

-Your application can load as fast as it wants, but if the users experience many intermediate loading states and UI parts jumping around on the page as more components are rendered your application will seem slower than it is.
+Your application might load as fast as it possibly can, but if the users experience a bunch of intermediate loading states and UI parts jumping around on the page as more content appears, your application will seem slower than it is.
 This is perceived performance.

 As mentioned, with the waterfall method of data fetching we often see today, we can trigger multiple different loaders all over our page.
 When one spinner is replaced with actual content another one might be displayed.
-Our content to replace these spinners can also be shown to the user seemingly at random depending on the long the request takes to respond.
-The user might get content on the lower part of the page before the content on the top, and if we haven’t allocated fixed spaces for this content to show, an element the user has started to interact with can suddenly move further down the page.
+Our components to replace these spinners can also be shown to the users seemingly at random depending on the response time.
+The user might get content on the lower part of the page before the content on the top.
+If we haven’t allocated fixed spaces for this content to appear in, an element the user has started interacting with can suddenly move down the page.
 This is a perfect situation for Suspense to save the day!

 If you use Suspense to handle your loading state while you fetch you can minimize the number of spinners.
-As a suspended component renders the fallback component of the nearest Suspense component, and suspense does not have to be an immediate parent, you can place suspense further up in the tree, wrapping multiple components that in the user’s mind fits together.
+As a suspended component will look for the nearest Suspense above it in the tree for the fall back to render, you can place suspense farther up, wrapping multiple components that, in the user’s mind, fits together.
 The users will then hopefully see fewer loaders and a more holistic loading state.

 ### SuspenseList